Apply

 Desirable skills

-• Basic understanding of Structural Mechanics
+• Basic understanding of key components of space propulsion systems

 • Basic knowledge of LaTeX